By popular demand, here is the recipe for the bubble tea cake I made a few weeks ago.

 - Preheat oven to 340F (170C).
 You will also need a chiffon cake pan or 7 to 10" aluminum spring-form pan (I do not recommend a non-stick or other material pan).
 Do not grease the pan – the batter needs to stick to the sides of the pan as it bakes.

 - Put 1 tbsp of the tea leaves in a heat proof bowl or measuring cup, and add 6 tbsp hot water.
 Set aside to steep.
+Once cooled, remove the tea leaves and measure out 4 tbsp of the steeped tea.
+Set aside.

 - Take 2 tsp of the tea leaves and blend in a food processor or use a mortar and pestle to grind to a fine powder.